EvaFrossard/EvaFrossard.github.io/index.md

 **How to determine topics based on tags?**

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
-  Using <b>Latent Dirichlet Allocation</b> (a natural language processing technique), we are able to extract the video categories of channels <b>before</b> and <b>during</b> crises, which are then passed through the large language model <b>Ollama</b> to annotated as they initially are weighted sets of words.
+  Using <b>Latent Dirichlet Allocation</b> (a natural language processing technique), we are able to extract the main topic of a channel based on the tags <b>before</b> and <b>during</b> crises.
+The results obtained give us the words that have been put into the same category, but to obtain an overall topic name, we passed the lists through the LLM <b>Ollama</b>.
 We use 20 different categories to remain broad and not be too sensitive to small content changes.
 </div>

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 0;">